citrus327/vuepress-theme-light/ReadMe.md

 ## Restriction
 1. All markdown file under .vuepress folder is considered a blog post
-2. To display front page,
+2. To display front page, use ReadMe.md in .vuepress folder
+3. If you want to use the posts list, please add a nav '/posts/